0tieno/100DaysOfCloud/README.md

 ## Goals

-- **Career Preparation:** Equip myself with the skills to secure a job as a Cloud Engineer.
+- **Career Preparation:** Equip me with the skills to secure a job as a DevOps | Cloud Engineer.
-- **Consistency:** Develop a habit of daily practice and continuous learning building projects.
+- **Consistency:** Develop a habit of daily practice and continuous learning-building projects.
-- **Certifications:** Complete multiple certifications on AWS Skill Builder and AWS Educate.
+- **Certifications:** Complete multiple certifications on AWS Skill Builder, AWS Educate, LinkedIn Learning, and Microsoft Learn.

 ## Study Commitment